Evermore: Impact and commentary

-At the 2021 American Music Awards, Evermore won the American Music Award for Favorite Pop/Rock Album; it marked Swift's record-breaking fourth win in the category.
+At the 2021 American Music Awards, Evermore won the American Music Award for Favorite Pop/Rock Album, marking Swift's record-breaking fourth win in the category.
 It also helped Swift win Best International Artist at the 2021 ARIA Music Awards in Australia.
 At the 64th Annual Grammy Awards, Evermore was nominated for Album of the Year, marking Swift's fifth nomination in the category, after Fearless (2008), Red (2012), 1989 (2014), and Folklore.
-This nomination resulted in a last-minute decision from the Recording Academy, who decided to expand the number of nominees for Album of the Year from eight to 10, just 24 hours before the nominees were announced.
+The nomination resulted from the Recording Academy's last-minute decision to expand the number of nominees for Album of the Year from eight to 10, just 24 hours before the nominations were announced.
 The album was also nominated for International Album of the Year at the Juno Awards of 2021 in Canada.

 The five-month gap between Folklore and Evermore received commentary in the press.
 Willman compared this short gap to the successes of the Beatles and U2 with Achtung Baby (1991) and Zooropa (1993), while Sheffield termed it a "hot streak" reminiscent of Prince in 1987, David Bowie in 1977, and Lil Wayne in 2007.
 Swift considered releasing Evermore a departure from her previous treatments of albums as "one-off eras" that required careful planning after each release cycle.
-In the view of Vultures Justin Curto, by abandoning traditional album rollouts involving extensive promotion and marketing, Evermore demonstrated Swift's embrace of artistic autonomy, which contributed to a larger discourse over album release strategies in the 2020s.
-Meanwhile, The Wall Street Journals Neil Shah argued that the quick rollout was influenced by hip-hop and R&B artists who would release their music spontaneously—a strategy that proved to be lucrative in the streaming era.
+In the view of Vultures Justin Curto, by abandoning traditional album rollouts that involve extensive promotion and marketing, Evermore demonstrated Swift's embrace of artistic autonomy, which contributed to a broader discourse on album release strategies in the 2020s.
+Meanwhile, The Wall Street Journals Neil Shah argued that the quick rollout was influenced by hip-hop and R&B artists who would release music spontaneously—a strategy that proved lucrative in the streaming era.